abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### bx, by, bz

 - **Type**: Integer
 - **Description**: In the matrix operation of grid integral, bx/by/bz grids (in x, y, z directions) are treated as a whole as a matrix element.
 A different value will affect the calculation speed.
+The default is 0, which means abacus will automatically calculate these values.
-- **Default**: 2
+- **Default**: 0

 [back to top](#full-list-of-input-keywords)